microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | Allows the app to read user's mailbox settings without a signed-in user.
 Does not include permission to send mail. | Allows the app to the read user's mailbox settings.
 Does not include permission to send mail.
 | AdminConsentRequired | Yes | No

-![MSA][MSA] The *MailboxSettings.Read* delegated permission is available for consent in personal Microsoft accounts.
+![MSA][personal Microsoft accounts] The *MailboxSettings.Read* delegated permission is available for consent in personal Microsoft accounts.

 [!INCLUDE [MailboxSettings.Read](../includes/permissions-notes/mailboxsettings.read.md)]